1 Day of Serendipity in Syracuse at Minareto Siracusa

 Cut-out Tops

-whether your top is slit on the front or back, stay cool with tasteful cut-outs which enhance your ensemble’s airflow
+whether your top is slit on the front or back, stay cool with tasteful cut-outs to enhance your ensemble’s airflow

 Simple Sundresses

-keep it simple with a summer sundress which creates an easy all-in-one outfit perfect for a day of exploring town
+keep it simple with a summer sundress which provides an easy, all-in-one outfit perfect for a day of exploring town

 Long Loose Skirts